What to Harvest Each Month (Veg & Fruit)

 Don’t Wait Too Long

-It’s easy to think bigger is better.
-However, overripe vegetables quickly lose flavour and texture.
+It’s easy to think bigger is better yet overripe vegetables quickly lose flavour and texture.
 Courgettes turn watery, beans toughen and beetroot becomes woody if you leave them too long.

-Therefore, check crops regularly and harvest at their peak.
+To make sure you get the most out of your veg, check crops regularly and harvest them at their peak.
 Acting a few days earlier often delivers better results than waiting a few days too long.

 Plan for Storage and Preservation